gortonator/bsds-6650/assignments-2021/Assignment-3.md

 ## Implement the Server

- A heavy concurrent write load exerts considerale stress on a relational database, as many of you have discovered in Assignment 2.
+ A heavy concurrent write load exerts considerable stress on a relational database, as many of you have discovered in Assignment 2.

  In this step modify your server to write all new POST request payloads to a queue instead of the database.
  Design a producer-consumer based solution to write purchase data to the database 'eventually'.